oncomouse/courses/2020/engl354fall2020.md

 ### Where to Turn in Discussion Posts

-Wondering where to turn a particular discussion assignment?
+Wondering where to turn in a particular discussion assignment?
 This chart should help sort it out:

 | **Assignment Name** | **Discussion Board on Canvas** |
 |---------------------|--------------------------------|